Polio Transition Independent Monitoring Board (TIMB)

 The Polio Transition IMB is established at the request of the Polio Oversight Board .

-An initial preparatory meeting of the Polio Transition IMB is planned for 14 – 15 November 2016, with the first formal meeting in early 2017 and subsequent meetings every six months until the end of 2019.
+The first formal meeting of the TIMB will take place in early 2017, and subsequent meetings every six months until the end of 2019.

 The eleven members of the Polio Transition IMB members are: